 01 of 19

-Going by the Latin name Lantana camara, lantana p...lants are viny shrubs popular for hanging baskets.
-Lantana is a tropical flower and can be grown as a perennial in zone 8 and higher.
-The flower shown in my lantana picture is the very common orange, but other colors are available.Continue to 2 of 19 below.
+Known by the Latin name Lantana camara, lantana plants are viny shrubs popular for hanging baskets.
+Lantana is a tropical flower and can be grown as a perennial in USDA plant hardiness zone 8 and higher.
+Lantana flowers can be yellow, purple, red, or purple, in addition to orange, and some flowers display multiple colors in each flower.

 02 of 19